lcanunayon/csc299-project/task1/README.md

 # Task Manager CLI

 A simple command-line task management application that stores tasks in a JSON file.
+Prompts are at the bottom of every README.

 ## Features